octachrome/treason/db/DATABASE.md

 - In the `events` array, players are always identified using their numerical index into the playerIds array; never using their player id.
 - The first player is random; it is not always player 0.
+- Due to a bug, the player who blocked foreign aid is not always recorded.
+If unknown, `blockingPlayer` is set to `-1`.

 I think the rules below summarise the possible sequences in which events can occur, where `*` means repeated zero or more times, `?` means may appear zero or one times, `A | B` means either A or B, and parentheses indicate where these operators are applied to sub-sequences of events.